 Have a good body oil handy and warm.
 If using scented oil always mix it up with your regular baby oil as scented oils are too hard on the skin and can bee too intrusive on your senses.

 Music: calming but erotic.
 There are many tracks specifically for Tantra.

 When you have all of your room ready, make sure your body is clean.
 You may even choose to have a bath together but before you do please take a shower.

-Usually after intention comes breathing… you want to be in sync and with it comes eye gazing for connection.
-Once you are connected comes the fun of sexuality , that is where tantric massage usually comes into play (All types of regular massage including relaxation massage are given on a table.
+Usually after intention comes breathing and eye gazing; you want to be in sync.
+Once you are connected comes the fun of sexuality, that is where tantric massage usually comes into play (All types of regular massage including relaxation massage are given on a table.
 Tantric massage is given on the floor, on top of a nice comfortable mat.)
 Be open and honest with your partner about your likes and dislikes and take it from there.